synestize/synestizer/docs/Javascript_libraries.md

 # JS Style and libraries

-This app is set up as a React/Redux application.
+This app is set up as a React/Redux/Rx application.
+That's 3 different libraries with coincidentally similar names.
+Sorry.

-Javascript is in Ecmascript 2015, a.k.a.
+Javascript is in Ecmascript 2015 application, a.k.a.
 ES6, the latest version of Javascript.

 ## ES6